Comfortable, custom dentures designed for daily function.

 Brush the dentures with a separate soft bristled brush and soap (Do NOT use toothpaste as it may cause abrasion and damage the denture surface!)

-Soak the dentures in soaking solution such as antibacterial dentures cleaner according to the recommended time.
-After that, simple soak the dentures in clean water overnight.
+Soak the dentures in a solution such as antibacterial dentures cleaner according to the recommended time.
+After that, simply soak the dentures in clean water overnight.

 Brush your remaining teeth as per normal to maintain good oral health.
 It is important to take care of your remaining natural teeth to prevent any tooth decay or gums disease as these remaining teeth can help your dentures stay retentive and stable.